 Your mission is to talk to the person about your concerns based on performance and the impact of their behaviors on safety.

 Your mission is to talk to the person about your concerns based on performance and the impact of their behaviors on safety.
 You can then refer the employee to the company EAP.
 It’s also recommended that you speak to the EAP manager in advance for guidelines and advice.

 It’s better to address these issues sooner rather than later, as ignoring the problem makes it that much harder to address.

 In workplaces where there is some leeway, the impact on performance and job expectations can provide the leverage to have the employee follow through, but much depends on state and federal law, and legal consultation may be needed in these cases to avoid violating employee rights.
 In cases where the employee admits to an issue or is visibly and seriously impaired at work, immediate intervention might be needed per company policy.6

-Can Your Employee Take Time Off to Go to Treatment?
+Can Employees Take Time Off to Go to Rehab?

 Employees can utilize leave for being out of work for substance abuse treatment, the same as with any other illness.